SamStudio8/samstudio8.github.io.off/_posts/2015-05-01-aligned-annihilation.md

 [^5]: I can't help but name drop my tool here.
 It just makes my life so much easier.
 Instead of messing
-    around editing job submission scripts to change queues and parameters, I can just resubmit by answering a few prompts from the comfort of my terminal:
+    around editing job submission scripts to change queues and parameters, I can just resubmit by answering a few prompts from the comfort of my terminal!

     ```bash
     sunblock resub 8-11